echamudi/bon-jisho/test/manual-testing.md

 - Kanji
   - The kanji result MUST not show duplicate kanji
   - Selected kanji MUST show blue bg
+- Search result list
+  - The kanji section header MUST NOT be shown if there's no kanji in search
+  - The words section header MUST NOT be shown if there's no word in search
 ## Entry Details

 ### All Pages